Tool

 <ToolOutput/>

 The output/result of the tool execution.
+Can be a VNode, object, or string.

 An error message if the tool execution failed.